EXCLUSIVE-Toyota group plans $4.7 bln sale of Denso stake as electric pivot looms -sources

 TOKYO, Nov 28 (Reuters) - Toyota Motor 7203.T and two affiliates plan to sell about 10% of components maker Denso 6902.T by year-end, a stake likely worth about $4.7 billion, sources familiar with the matter said.

-The sale of shares in Denso would mark the latest step by the world's top selling automaker to cash in on stakes in group companies as it ramps up production of fully electric vehicles, a capital-intensive endeavour that spans research and development to an overhaul of the factory floor.
+The sale of shares in Denso would mark the latest step by the world's top selling automaker to cash in on stakes in affiliates as it ramps up production of fully electric vehicles, a capital-intensive endeavour that spans research and development to an overhaul of the factory floor.

 Toyota, Toyota Industries and Aisin will sell Denso shares worth a total of about 700 billion yen ($4.7 billion) at current market prices, the two sources said.